move-up-icon

 Yes.
 Boba is completely NFT compatible.
 Meaning it supports the ERC721 token standard.
 Which is the standard for representing ownership of non-fungible tokens.
 You can discover all the available NFT marketplaces on our dApp page and buy or sell NFTs.

-Can I mint my own NFT on Boba?
+Can I mint my own NFT on Boba Network?

 Yes.
 You can write and deploy a Non Fungible Token (ERC721) contract on Boba.
 Learn more on deploying your own NFT minting contract.

-Can I bridge my NFTs into and out of Boba?
+Can I bridge my NFTs into and out of Boba Network?

 Yes.
 But not all NFTs are bridgeable.
 Developers must use a specialized NFT contract to enable this functionality.
 Next to that, the NFT must consist of two bridge contracts, deployed on both L1 and L2.
 Bridging an NFT to Boba takes several minutes, and bridging an NFT from Boba back to L1 takes 7 days.
 Learn more on how to bridge NFTs.